Lakshay-a/Alzheimer-diagnosis-using-CNN/README.md

 ## Introduction

-This project offers an innovative solution for diagnosing Alzheimer's disease by combining advanced deep learning techniques, optimization algorithms, and medical image processing.
-It focuses on multi-class classification to differentiate between Alzheimer's Disease (AD), Mild Cognitive Impairment (MCI), and Cognitively Normal (CN) stages using MRI scans, thereby enhancing early detection and improving diagnostic accuracy.
-By employing transfer learning with a DenseNet-121 model pre-trained on the RadImageNet database, this tool aims to significantly contribute to better patient outcomes through more precise diagnoses.
-The application features a user-friendly front-end interface that allows for easy image uploads and provides immediate classification results, making it accessible for clinical use.
+This project offers an innovative solution for diagnosing Alzheimer's disease by combining advanced deep-learning techniques, optimization algorithms, and medical image processing.
+It focuses on the multi-class classification to differentiate between Alzheimer's Disease (AD), Mild Cognitive Impairment (MCI), and Cognitively Normal (CN) stages using MRI scans, thereby enhancing early detection and improving diagnostic accuracy.
+By employing transfer learning with a DenseNet-121 model pre-trained on the RadImageNet database, this tool aims to contribute to better patient outcomes through more precise diagnoses significantly.
+The application features a user-friendly front-end interface that allows easy image uploads and provides immediate classification results, making it accessible for clinical use.

 ## Features